MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-174-Carriage-Rail/subpart-C-General-Handling-Loading-Requirements/section-174.67.md

 (1) Attended by a designated hazmat employee who is physically present and who has an unobstructed view of the unloading operation; or

 (2) Monitored by a signaling system (*e.g.,* video system, sensing equipment, or mechanical equipment) that is observed by a designated hazmat employee located either in the immediate area of the tank car or at a remote location within the facility, such as a control room.
-The signaling system must -
+The signaling system must—

 (i) Provide a level of surveillance equivalent to that provided in subparagraph (1) of this paragraph (i); and